(561) 270-0913

 Manufacturers Liable for AFFF Firefighting Foam Exposure

 The manufacturers of AFFF are the liable parties in most AFFF firefighting foam cases, as it is their duty to send out safe products that do not cause harm.
-Mistakes in producing these fire suppression products have led to cancer for firefighters, with not enough done to mitigate harm.
+Mistakes in producing these fire suppression products have led to cancer for firefighters, military personnel, and airport workers, with not enough done to mitigate harm.

 The following are some of the manufacturers of AFFF that The Russo Firm can help you file an AFFF firefighting foam claim with: